What is OSHA's definition of a "Confined Space"?

 For those looking to monitor oxygen depletion safety, see the SAN-20 Personal O2 Safety Monitor.

-A common gas detection monitoring system that is used throughout beverage, brewing, agriculture, restaurant, and safety industries is the CM-7000 Multi-Sensor CO2 Safety System.
+A common gas detection monitoring system that is used throughout beverage, brewing, agriculture, restaurant, and safety industries is the Remote CO2 Storage Safety 3 Alarm.

 This device was designed to detect carbon dioxide (CO2) concentrations in confined spaces such as fermentation cellars, keg coolers, indoor greenhouses, and mechanical rooms.

-With the CM-7000, hazardous CO2 gas concentrations can be detected instantaneously by the device's NDIR CO2 sensors measuring 30 times per minute.
-The device is equipped with audible and visual alarm indicators as well as displaying the PPM level on an 8 inch LCD touchscreen display.
+With the RAD-0102-6, hazardous CO2 gas concentrations can be detected instantaneously by the device's NDIR CO2 sensors.
+The device is equipped with audible and visual alarm indicators as well as displaying the PPM level on a large LCD display.
 The device also allows the user to trigger an exhaust fan or send an alert to the fire control panel.
 For those looking to detect multiple gas concentrations, our CO2Meter team recommends utilizing a device such as the CM-1000 - Multi-Gas Sampling Data Logger.

 Additional Maintenance Equipment Includes: